Last Updated on March 7, 2021

 We’re a gear-hungry bunch who spends an obscene amount of time searching for products that’ll take our trail game to the next level.
-Finding unique gifts for us hikers can get overwhelming because we don’t just want good gear; we want the best gear.
+Choosing a present for a hiker that’s both unique and worthwhile can get overwhelming because we don’t just want good gear; we want the best gear.

-But don’t stress out because I’m a trail chasing, mountain climbing, ultralight backpacking gear junkie, and I’m here to help.
+But don’t stress out just yet.
+I’m a trail chasing, mountain climbing, ultralight backpacking gear junkie, and I’m here to help.